scipion-em/docs/_sources/docs/scipion-modes/scipion-configuration.rst.txt

 ==========================================

-In the case you want to install Scipion for multiple users, it is convenient to have a single ``scipion.conf`` file for all of them, otherwise, the each user must have a config file under his home folder as described above.
+In the case you want to install Scipion for multiple users, it is convenient to have a single ``scipion.conf`` file for all of them, otherwise, each user must have a config file under his home folder as described above (*TODO: Is this according scipion3?*).

-We can launch Scipion with the --config parameter: ``--config <scipion.conf PATH>``.
+We can launch Scipion with the ``--config </path/to/a/specific/scipion.conf>`` parameter.
-This parameter tells Scipion to be use a configuration file in a specific path.
+This parameter tells Scipion to use a configuration file placed in a specific path and **only** that one.

-``--config`` will tell scipion3 to use that config and ONLY that one.

 NOTE: Scipion3 installer creates a launcher (python script) called scipion3.
 That file is good place to enforce using a common config file:

 Fragment of scipion3 script:

 ::

     (...)